 I look forward to giving back in service to the children, families and communities here at home after a long absence in service to other communities across the country.
 I hope to contribute to the best education possible for the students attending Wild Rose schools and to support them in ways that contribute to their personal successes as they define that success.

 My name is Daryl Scott, I had a 28 year career with the RCMP, then 10 years as a business owner and am now retired.
 Brazeau County has been my home for the last 25 years.
 I am married with adult children and 11 grandchildren.
 Working on and enjoying our acreage is one of my passions, keeping up with the Roughriders and the Oilers is another.
 I also have the privilege of working on many provincial school related committees and I bring a rural perspective to the conversation, as well as bringing that perspective back to the Wild Rose School board table.

 My name is Mae Tryon and I am married to Gordon Tryon and together we own and operate Gordon & Mae's Auto-Body Shop.
-We have 4 grown children and 11 grandchildren.
+We have 4 grown children, 11 grandchildren and 3 great grandchildren.
 I became a Trustee to give back to my community and to see the kids here in WRSD have the same access to a good education as anywhere else.
 My connection to Ward 2 is that I have lived here most of my life.
-I graduated from Breton High School and have 2 Grandsons in Breton Schools now.
+I graduated from Breton High School and have 1 Grandson in Breton School now.

 My name is Heidi Hetherington and I am the Trustee for Ward 5 of WRSD.
 I have lived in the Rocky Mountain House community since 2000 and graduated from West Central High School in 2006.

-I bring a unique perspective to the board, having graduated from WRSD, as well as having children who will become students here within the next few years.
+I bring a unique perspective to the board, having graduated from a WRSD high school, as well as having two young children who attend schools within the division.